|Major Groups > Oddballs & Misfits / Clubs & Corals > Akanthomyces aculeatus|

 Akanthomyces aculeatus is an anamorph—an asexual stage of a fungus that reproduces by cloning itself with asexual spores (conidia).
 However, the precise telomorph, or sexual stage, is not currently known.
 Akanthomyces tuberculatus is similar in appearance and was once a suspected telomorph for Akanthomyces aculeatus, but it has more recently been shown to be separate.
 Such questions have been made more pertinent by recent changes in the rules for nomenclature.
 Since 2011 the rules require "ending . . . dual nomenclatural systems for pleomorphic fungi" (Kepler and collaborators, 2017); previously, anamorphs and telomorphs were often placed in different genera, as different species, despite representing the same organism in different stages of its life cycle.

-Thanks to Susan Moody for collecting, documenting, and preserving the illustrated and described specimen, which is deposited in The Herbarium of Michael Kuo.
+Thanks to Sondra Jackson and Susan Moody for collecting, documenting, and preserving Akanthomyces aculeatus for study; their collections are deposited in The Herbarium of Michael Kuo.

-Ecology: Parasitic on adult moths; summer and fall, or over winter in warm climates; probably widely distributed in North America; apparently fairly rare.
-The illustrated and described collection is from Minnesota.
+Ecology: Parasitic on adult moths; summer and fall, or over winter in warm climates; apparently fairly rare; distribution uncertain, but in North America fairly widely distributed east of the Rocky Mountains.
+The illustrated and described collections are from Maryland and Minnesota.

 Fruiting Body: At first a mat of dull yellow material, covering the body of a moth (often binding it to the substrate below it), with a bald surface; bumpy projections emerging and extending into cylindric or club-shaped, individual extensions (synnema) that then extend further, becoming spear-shaped and measuring 8–15 mm x 0.5–1 mm; surface dull, pale yellow, bald at first but becoming dusted with powder with maturity.